“Your present circumstances don’t determine where you can go; they merely determine where you start.”

 Entering into treatment is not easy.
 Finding someone to trust with your care can be challenging.

 This where I come in.
-I provide a validating and safe space to explore ways to build a life where you feel effective and empowered.
+I provide a validating and safe space to build a life where you feel healthy, effective and empowered.

 If you are struggling with intense emotions and behaviors including anxiety, depression, psychosis and/or addiction, we are a good match.